-The February LSAT Test is less than two weeks away.
-Most important thing to remember is that you need to stay calm and keep happy.
-Remember, you've been working hard during your LSAT prep, studying smart and dodging all of LSAC’s red herrings and tricks.
+The next LSAT is less than two weeks away.
+The most important thing to remember is that you need to stay calm and keep happy.
+Remember, you've been working hard during your LSAT prep, studying smar,t and dodging all of the exam's red herrings and tricks.
 Now, what next?

-First thing’s first.
-If you haven't driven to your testing center at least once, then why not go on a test drive?
+If you plan on taking the exam in a test center and you haven't driven to your testing center at least once, why not go on a test drive?
 It's important to keep yourself as centered as possible on the day of, so freaking yourself out getting lost on the way to your LSAT is something you should definitely avoid.

-Keep things in perspective.
-Every single question on the exam is worth one point.
+But remember, no matter the section, every question on the exam is worth one point.
 Don't waste your time on questions that will take a lot of time or are confusing.
-SKIP THEM and then come back to them when you are done with the rest of the questions in the section.
-Don't waste your time trying to figure out a hard question when you have easy and medium questions ripe for the picking.
+No matter your target score, you can always skip at least a few of those questions, mark down a guess, and then come back to them if you have some time at the end of the section.
+Don't waste your time trying to figure out a hard question when easy and medium questions are ripe for the picking.
 It's not a race.
-Accuracy is more important than the quantity of questions you get to.
+Accuracy is more important than the number of questions you get to.

 And most importantly, remember to breathe.
-The day before your exam I encourage you to take a break.
-If it makes you nervous not to study at all the day before, then do a couple of timed sections, but stop your studying latest by 3pm.
+The day before your exam, I encourage you to take a break.
+If it makes you nervous not to study at all the day before, then do a couple of untimed sections, but stop your studying latest by 3 pm.
 Take the rest of the day to relax.
 You know, as well as I do, that those last few hours are better spent easing your mind than tiring it.
-If you're counting on those last few hours to make or break your score, then we've got other problems.
-I guarantee you that it’s more productive to wind down the rest of the day, than to tire yourself out.
+If you're counting on those last few hours to make or break your score, then we've got bigger problems.
+It's more productive to wind down the rest of the day than to tire yourself out.
 You've worked hard during your LSAT prep.
 Take a breather.
-Rent Legally Blonde, or do anything else that has nothing to do with what law school or the LSAT is really like.
-I went to Disneyland the day before my exam.
-It was a well-deserved and very relaxing day.
+Stay confident and calm.